 With sugar-fogged glasses, Saldutti reaches his hands into the beater, knuckling the coconut batter like pizza dough as it spins round and round.
 It’s the start of Irish potatoes, a popular treat for Stutz and other area candymakers.

 “We’ve been making Irish potatoes since 1965, using the exact same recipe, same machines, and old-fashioned techniques since we started,” said Stutz’s vice president Kristie Knappik.
 “People grew up with them, so customers get really excited every year when they return.”

 Irish potatoes are a Philadelphia tradition, one that’s more than a century old.
 In the weeks leading up to St. Patrick’s Day, the cinnamon-coated, coconut cream spheres pop up in area candy stores, gift shops, and supermarkets.

-“Irish potatoes are kind of like the Mummers,” says Dave Lamparelli, founder of Philadelphia-area candy company Oh Ryan’s, which sold more than 2.5 million pieces of the candy last year.
+“Irish potatoes are kind of like the Mummers,” said Dave Lamparelli, founder of Philadelphia-area candy company Oh Ryan’s, which sold more than 2.5 million pieces of the candy in 2018.
 “Once you go to New York or Pittsburgh or Washington, they have no clue what they are.”

 What are Irish potatoes?

 While the exact origins of Irish potatoes are vague, history has it that they were first made in Philadelphia in the 1800s — possibly by Irish immigrants, possibly not.
 (By 1860, Irish were the city’s largest immigrant population as a result of the Great Famine in Ireland.)

 “They’re said to honor the Irish, but I think there was a crazed candymaker out there who accidentally dropped a coconut cream Easter egg he was making into cinnamon,” said Lamparelli.
 “He looked at it and said, ‘That looks like a potato, I bet I can sell that for St. Patrick’s Day.’”